Invariant measures concentrated on countable structures: Existence of invariant measures

-We now turn to the construction of invariant measures concentrated on an arbitrary countable infinite structure having trivial definable closure.
-In this section, unless otherwise noted (as in \S\ref{duplication} and Lemma~\ref{alephnought}), we work in a countable \emph{relational} language $L$.
-Theorem~\ref{InvariantMeasuresConcentrated} constitutes one direction of the main result of this paper, Theorem~\ref{maintheorem}, in the case of relational languages.
-In Section~\ref{functions} we will generalize this to arbitrary countable languages, thereby proving one half of Theorem~\ref{maintheorem}.
+We now show the existence of invariant measures concentrated on a countable infinite structure having trivial definable closure.
+We prove this in Theorem~\ref{InvariantMeasuresConcentrated}, which constitutes one direction of Theorem~\ref{maintheorem}, the main result of this paper.

 The following is an outline of our proof; in the presentation below we will, however, develop the machinery in the reverse order.
-Let $\cM$ be a countable infinite $L$-structure with trivial definable closure, and let $A$ be a countable fragment of $\Lwow(L)$ containing the Scott sentence of $\cM$.
-Let $T_A$ be the pithy $\Pi_2$ expansion to $A$ of this Scott sentence, as in \S\ref{pithy}.
-We show, in \S\ref{invariant}, that such a theory $T_A$ of $\Lwow(L_A)$ has a property that we call \emph{duplication of quantifier-free types}.
-In \S\S\ref{duplication}--\ref{construction}, we use this property to build a \emph{Borel $L_A$-structure} $\PP$ that \emph{strongly witnesses $T_A$}.
-Roughly speaking, $\PP$ is a structure on $\Reals$ with Borel relations such that for every pithy $\Pi_2$ sentence $(\forall \xx )(\exists y) \varphi(\xx,y)\in T_A$ and tuple $\aa\in\PP$ of the appropriate length, either there is a ``large'' set of elements $b\in\PP$ such that $\varphi(\aa, b)$ holds, or else there is some $b\in\aa$ such that $\varphi(\aa, b)$ holds; in either case, $(\exists y) \varphi(\aa,y)$ is ``witnessed''.
-In \S\S\ref{BorelLStructuresSection}--\ref{WitnessesT} we show how to use a Borel $L_A$-structure that strongly witnesses $T_A$ to produce an invariant measure concentrated on models of $T_A$ that are in $S_{L_A}$.
-Because $T_A$ implies the Scott sentence of $\cM$, this invariant measure must be concentrated on $L_A$-structures whose reducts to $L$ are isomorphic to $\cM$.
-We thereby obtain an invariant measure on $\Model$ concentrated on $\cM$.
+Let $\cM\in\Model$ be a countable infinite $L$-structure having trivial definable closure, and $L_\Mbar$ its canonical language and $\Mbar$ its canonical structure, as in \S\ref{canonical language}.
+Let $T_\Mbar$ be a countable pithy $\Pi_2$ theory of $\Lwow(L_\Mbar)$ all of whose countable models are isomorphic to $\Mbar$, as in Proposition~\ref{pithypitwotheory-canonical}.
+We show, in \S\ref{invariant}, that such a theory $T_\Mbar$ has a property that we call \emph{duplication of quantifier-free types}.
+In \S\S\ref{duplication}--\ref{construction}, we use this property to build a \emph{Borel $L_\Mbar$-structure} $\PP$ that \emph{strongly witnesses $T_\Mbar$}.
+Roughly speaking, this means that $\PP$ is an $L_\Mbar$-structure with underlying set $\Reals$, whose relations are Borel, such that for every pithy $\Pi_2$ sentence $(\forall \xx )(\exists y) \varphi(\xx,y)\in T_\Mbar$ and tuple $\aa\in\PP$ of the appropriate length, either there is a ``large'' set of elements $b\in\PP$ such that $\varphi(\aa, b)$ holds, or else there is some $b\in\aa$ such that $\varphi(\aa, b)$ holds; in either case, $(\exists y) \varphi(\aa,y)$ is ``witnessed''.
+In \S\S\ref{BorelLStructuresSection}--\ref{WitnessesT} we show how to use a Borel $L_\Mbar$-structure that strongly witnesses $T_\Mbar$ to produce an invariant measure concentrated on the set of models of $T_\Mbar$ that are in $\Str_{L_\Mbar}$.
+By the initial choice of $T_\Mbar$, this invariant measure on $\Str_{L_\Mbar}$ is concentrated on $\Mbar$.
+By results of \S\ref{canonical language}, we obtain an invariant measure on $\Model$ concentrated on $\cM$.